 (Above) "Grow, but Never Grow Up" by Nate Frizzell.

-The intent of the Cultural Policy is to foster an organizational culture that values and celebrates art, culture, and creativity; strengthens cultural equity and inclusion; and integrates arts and culture in LA County strategies to achieve the highest potential of communities and constituents across all aspects of civic life.
+The Cultural Policy values and celebrates art, culture, and creativity; strengthens cultural equity and inclusion; and integrates arts and culture in LA County strategies to achieve the highest value for people and communities.

 Three Main Goals: